 2. Skin & Sunburn Soother

 Acne, eczema, and skin irritations respond well to the natural antiseptics in Aloe.
 Apply gel 2-3 times a day to the area until it is healed.
-Aloe also contains cooling properties similar to menthol which makes it a great way to sooth sunburns.
+Aloe also contains cooling properties similar to menthol which makes it a great way to soothe sunburns.
 It acts as a protective layer on the skin and helps replenish its moisture.
 When the skin is hydrated, then it will recover faster from the sunburn.

 3. Natural Shaving Gel and Aftershave